BarnoldSporrance/google-homepage/README.md

 This replication of the Google search Page is the first project from the Web Dev 101 course from The Odin Project (TOP).

+Importantly, I didn't inspect the Google Page hardly at all - this was based on using my current, fledglin skills - rather than taking from Google homepage - I would have felt the compulsion to copy too much.
+The only use of Inspector was half-successful attempts to use the color picker for font colors etc.

 Links are dead, and the search function does not send text input anywhere.

 For reflective purposes, the main learning points for me have been: